godofgeeks23/azure-cdn-uploader/README.md

 To enable Azure CDN for Azure Blob Storage, refer to the [Official Documentation](https://learn.microsoft.com/en-us/azure/cdn/cdn-create-a-storage-account-with-cdn).
 ```

-## Installation and Usage instructions
+## Installation and Usage Instructions

 1. Clone this github repository